 As we have already informed you, the community of cyber security researchers are still racking their brains to develop the tool, which would crack Flyper ransomware.
 In the meantime, you can make use of your external or internal backup.
 The first one refers to your portable hard disk drives, USB flash drives, etc. The second one refers to the Shadow Volume Copies.
 Of course, you will not benefit from the both of the latter, if you did not back your data up in either of the mentioned ways.
 Then, try to apply professional data recovery tools such as Recuva, R-Studio, PhotoRec, etc.

 But, first of all, you need to copy your infected drive (if you want to make use from the would-be decryptor by cyber security experts) and remove the malware from your computer’s system.
-To remove Flyper virus employ powerful tools such as Reimage or Spyhunter.
+To remove Flyper virus employ powerful tools such as Spyhunter.
 The removal of ransomwares is a pesky business.
 Thus, the tutorial for the manual removal for this rogueware, provided below, must be followed carefully and cautiously, as a single mistake may cost you a lot.

 - About Flyper Ransomware

 - How is Flyper Ransomware Spread?